 If you feel crappy after doing 5 days a week of eating 500 kcal, but you believe this will give you results faster, I will stop you right there.

 It won’t.
 You will burn out.
 Remember the hormesis effect?

 Find what works for you.

 How To Eat 500 Calories A Day And Feel Full?

 In the last step I will show you my best tips on how to eat 500 kcal and be full for longer.

 In general, the most effective way to feel full by eating 500 calories a day is by eating slowly for at least 20 minutes, eating without distractions, and choosing high-protein and high-fiber foods that will increase satiety, and lower hunger feelings.

 Feeling full is all about how you eat and what you eat.
 Here is the basic step-by-step tutorial on how to eat.

 Feeling full and satisfied is triggered after the first 20 minutes of eating.
 This means if you finish your meal in 3 minutes while watching a Netflix show, you will feel hungry very soon.

-But if you spend 20 minutes instead of 3 minutes, this will trigger your gut peptides to raise and they will signal the rest of the body that indeed you’re full (source).
+But if you spend 20 minutes instead of 3 minutes, this will trigger your gut peptides to raise and they will signal to the rest of the body that indeed you’re full (source).